Repairing Flood Damaged Property

 Wooden staircases may become unstable and weakened so check the support of the staircase and, if necessary, strengthen it with extra struts under the floor.
 Stabilise loose treads once the staircase has dried out.

 Fire doors are often constructed with layers of fire resistant compound hidden in their cores.
 Soaking in water can permanently damage these doors.
-Replace all fire doors that have been immersed in floodwaters.
+Replace all fire doors that have been immersed in flood water.

 Remove plinths from floor-mounted cupboards and kitchen units and dry out, clean and disinfect the void and the area behind the cupboards.
 Cupboards and kitchen units are frequently made of laminated chipboard which can be severely damaged by flooding.
-The chipboard may expand or distort and loose its strength and can also be impossible to disinfect properly.
+The chipboard may expand or distort and lose its strength.
+It can also be impossible to disinfect properly.
 If this is the case the units will need to be disposed of and should be replaced.
-If there is a risk that flooding may re-occur, consider replacing laminated chipboard units with those made from materials less vulnerable to damage.
+If there is a risk that flooding may re-occur, consider replacing laminated chipboard units with those made from materials less vulnerable to damage, such as stainless steel or aluminium.

 Electrical Systems